ansible-collections/ibm_zos_cics/CONTRIBUTING.md

 #### Run Integration Tests

-You can also use the `ansible-test` command to run all of the integration test:
+You can also use the `ansible-test` command to run all of the integration tests:

 ```
 # Run integration tests